OperationSpark/the-command-line/README.md

 Let's see what we wrote to dad in our first letter to him.
 Though first, let's try our auto complete: start typing `cat dad-`, then press `tab`, twice:

+####TODO 19 :
 ````
 myuser@the-command-line:~/workspace/files/letters/dad (master) $ cat dad-
 dad-one.txt  dad-two.txt
 jfraboni@the-command-line:~/workspace/files/letters/dad (master) $ cat dad-
 ````

 ...bash will present you with the remaining possible choices, and return you to where you were in the typing sequence!
 Neat!
+Continue:

+####TODO 20 :
 ````
 myuser@the-command-line:~/workspace/files/letters/dad (master) $ cat dad-one.txt
 Dad,